King Creole

-King Creole is a 1958 American musical drama film directed by Michael Curtiz and based on the 1952 novel A Stone for Danny Fisher by Harold Robbins.
-Produced by Hal B. Wallis, the film stars Elvis Presley, Carolyn Jones, Walter Matthau, Dolores Hart, Dean Jagger, and Vic Morrow, and follows a nineteen-year-old (Presley) who gets mixed up with crooks and involved with two women.
+King Creole is a 1958 American musical teen drama film directed by Michael Curtiz and based on the 1952 novel A Stone for Danny Fisher by Harold Robbins.
+Produced by Hal B. Wallis, the film stars Elvis Presley, Carolyn Jones, Walter Matthau, Dolores Hart, Dean Jagger, Vic Morrow, Liliane Montevecchi and Paul Stewart, and it follows a nineteen-year-old (Presley) who gets mixed up with crooks and involved with two women.

-Presley later indicated that of all the characters he portrayed throughout his acting career, the role of Danny Fisher in King Creole was his favorite.
+Presley later indicated that of all the characters that he portrayed throughout his acting career, the role of Danny Fisher in King Creole was his favorite.
 To make the film, Presley was granted a 60-day deferment from January to March 1958 for beginning his military service.
 Location shooting in New Orleans was delayed several times by crowds of fans attracted by the stars, particularly Presley.

-The film was released on July 2, 1958 by Paramount Pictures to critical and commercial success.
-Many critics were unanimous in their praise of Presley's performance, and the film peaked at number five on the Variety box office earnings charts.
-The soundtrack song "Hard Headed Woman" reached number one on the Billboard singles chart and number two on the R&B chart, and was certified gold by the Recording Industry Association of America (RIAA), while the soundtrack album peaked at number two on the Billboard chart.
+The film was released on July 2, 1958, by Paramount Pictures to critical and commercial success.
+Many critics praised Presley's performance, and the film peaked at number five on the Variety box-office earnings chart.
+The soundtrack song "Hard Headed Woman" reached number one on the Billboard singles chart and number two on the R&B chart, and was certified gold by the Recording Industry Association of America (RIAA), while the soundtrack album peaked at number two on the Billboard album chart.

 Plot

-Nineteen-year-old high school student Danny Fisher (Presley) works before and after school to support his surviving family: his father (Dean Jagger) and sister Mimi (Jan Shepard).
-After Danny's mother died, his grieving father lost his job as a pharmacist, and moved his impoverished family to the French Quarter in New Orleans.
+Nineteen-year-old high school student Danny Fisher works before and after school to support his father and sister Mimi.
+After Danny's mother died, his grieving father lost his job as a pharmacist and moved his impoverished family to the French Quarter in New Orleans.

-At work one morning, Danny rescues Ronnie (Jones) from her abusive date.
-After a taxi ride to Danny's high school, Ronnie kisses him.
-Danny responds to witnessing schoolmates' teasing by kissing Ronnie back and then punching one of them in the face when he makes a teasing remark.
-Danny is summoned, where Miss Pearson (Helene Hatch), his teacher, tells Principal Evans (Raymond Bailey) that Danny will not graduate because of his poor attitude.
-Mr. Evans is sympathetic, but powerless to help, so Danny decides to drop out of school to find work, against the wishes of his father, who tries to convince Danny to stay in school.
+At work one morning, Danny rescues Ronnie from her abusive date.
+After a taxi ride to Danny's high school, she kisses him.
+Danny responds to some schoolmates' teasing by kissing Ronnie and punching one of them in the face.
+That earns him a trip to the principal's office.
+Miss Pearson, his teacher, tells Danny that he will not graduate.
+Principal Mr. Evans is sympathetic but powerless to help, so Danny decides to drop out of school.

-When Danny leaves the school grounds, three young men lure him into an alley.
-Their leader, Shark (Vic Morrow), wants revenge for Danny hitting the teasing student at school, who turned out to be his brother.
-Danny defends himself so well that it impresses Shark, so Shark invites Danny to join his gang.
-Shark then has Danny to help the gang shoplift at a five-and-dime by singing "Lover Doll" to distract the customers and staff.
+When he leaves the school grounds, three young men take him into an alley.
+Their leader, Shark, wants revenge for Danny hitting his brother.
+Danny defends himself so well that Shark invites him to join them.
+Mr. Fisher tries to convince his son to stay in school.
+Instead, he helps Shark's gang shoplift at a five-and-dime by singing "Lover Doll" to distract the customers and staff.

-Only Nellie (Dolores Hart), who works the snack bar, notices Danny's complicity in the theft, but she does not turn him in.